pdrm83/rotten_tomatoes_scraper/README.md

 ```

 This library doesn't give you a full access to all the metadata that you may find in Rotten Tomatoes website.
 However,
-you can eaily use it to extract the most important ones.
+you can easily use it to extract the most important ones.

 And, that's pretty much it!